AndersonParisotto/AndersonParisotto/README.md

-Computer Science Student | Learning Web Development

-Hello!
-I'm Anderson Parisotto.
-Currently, I am focused on honing my skills in:
+Hi!
+I'm Anderson Parisotto, a Computer Science student.
+I'm currently working as a Systems Assistant at CA PratoMil.

+I have experience with the following technologies:

 Python 🐍
 HTML 🌐
 CSS 🎨
 PHP 💻
-    C
+C 🖥️

-I am continuously learning to enhance my abilities in web development.
-If you're looking for a dedicated and enthusiastic collaborator for projects, feel free to get in touch!
+Teknisa ⚙️

+I'm constantly learning and growing my skills in software development.